 And large crowds came to Him, bringing with them those who were lame, crippled, blind, mute, and many others, and they laid them down at His feet; and He healed them.
 (Matthew 15:30 NASB)

 But the news about Him was spreading even farther, and large crowds were gathering to hear Him and to be healed of their sicknesses.
 (Luke 5:15 NASB)

-OT Prophecies Regarding Christ's Betrayal, Crucifixion, Death, and Burial
+The Prophecies Concerning Christ's Betrayal, Crucifixion, Death, and Burial

 Some 500 years before Christ, Zechariah specified HOW the Messiah would arrive in Jerusalem just prior to his trial and crucifixion.
 He said the Messiah would come into Jerusalem riding on, of all things, a donkey.